-However, if this is something you want to do and has value in sharing the voice of students, then by all means, you should do it!
+However, if this is something you want to do and it helps share the voice of students, then by all means, you should do it!

 We're here to help!

 NZSTA is here to ensure you are successful in your role on your school board.